NYC’s Balkan eating places share culture

 The cuisine itself

-“Balkan food may be very lots part of Mediterranean delicacies or even a version of Turkish delicacies,” Selma said.
+“Balkan food may be very much part of Mediterranean delicacies or even a version of Turkish delicacies,” Selma said.
 “It’s a weight loss plan that is generally composed of diverse grilled meat dishes consisting of beef kebabs (cevapi), ethnic dishes including filled cabbage (sarma), and the staple dish, the phyllo dough pie (burek).”

 Share